Ricci flow on surfaces with conical singularities, II: Long time existence and convergence

 Hence to complete the proof of Theorem \ref{thm:main}, it remains to consider the case $\chi=0$.
 The proof is somewhat different from known ones, which can not be applied directly due to technical reasons.
 We will first establish some uniform estimates for all $t>0$, which imply a sequentially convergence.
 We then show that the limit is a flat cone metric and the limit is unique.
 Hence, the flow converges to this limit as $t\to \infty$.

-In the remaining part of the paper, we are talking about a global solution $u(x,t)$ to the flow (\ref{eqn:rf}) when $\chi=0$.
+In the remaining part of the paper, we assume that $r=0$ and let $u(x,t)$ be the solution to (\ref{eqn:rf}).
 For simplicity, we omit this assumption from the statement of lemmas. \begin{lem} There is some constant $C$ independent of $t$ such that

 \end{lem}

 \begin{proof} Applying the maximum principle to (\ref{eqn:H}), we obtain that $K$ is uniformly bounded.
 For $u$, consider the evolution equation (\ref{eqn:potential}) of the potential function $f$.
 Since $r=0$, we have uniform bound for $\abs{f}$.
 The flow equation can be written as